Industrial Engineering (IE)

 IE 4392.
 Industrial Engineering Design I.

-Student teams apply engineering principles and standards under realistic constraints to develop solutions for industrial problems and/or systems engineering issues.
-This course is the first part of a two-course sequence and is followed by Industrial Engineering Design II (IE 4393).
+This course introduces students to the application of Industrial Engineering principles in a project‑based, team‑oriented environment.
+Students analyze industrial and systems engineering problems, identify technical and economic constraints, and apply relevant engineering standards under realistic conditions.
+Through structured planning, documentation, and iterative development, student teams learn to design, evaluate, and communicate engineering solutions for real or simulated industrial contexts.
+Emphasis is placed on effective project management, professional communication, and the ability to integrate knowledge acquired in prior engineering coursework.
+This course serves as the first part of a two‑course sequence and prepares students for continued project development in Industrial Engineering Design II (IE 4393).
 Prerequisite: IE 3330 and IE 3340 and IE 3360 all with grades of "D" or better.
 Corequisite: 6 hours from [IE 4310 or IE 4355 or IE 4370] both with grades of "D" or better.

 Grade Mode: Standard Letter